davelens/macuo/README.md

 This is just a short guide on how to run Ultima Online on Mac OS 10.11+

 Other versions of Mac might work just as well, but are not tested by me.
-Feel free to drop me a line if you get it to work on other versions of OS X, and I will include it into this readme.

 ## Installation
 Run each of the following commands in the given order: